entrecode/ec.doc/doc/data_manager.md

 https://www.example.com/static/QwB6QDJ5V9jrLkEd6OdBvXqh.jpg
 ```

-Your proxy should redirect all `https://www.example.com/static/(.*)` requests to `https://cdn2.entrecode.de/beefbeef/$1`.
-We do this by configuring a AWS CloudFront to serve `/static/` requests from the same origin as our `cnd2.entrecode.de` does but with `beefbeef` as root path.
+Your proxy should redirect all `https://www.example.com/beefbeef/(.*)` requests to `https://cdn2.entrecode.de/beefbeef/$1`.
+We do this by configuring a AWS CloudFront to serve `/beefbeef/*` requests from the same origin as our `cnd2.entrecode.de` does.

 # User Management